davenemeth/HelloWorld/README.md

-HelloWorld
+HelloWorld - My first GitHub repo.
 ==========

-My first GitHub repo.
+This is a dummy readme for the tutorial.